 By the late 1990s, my professional and family life had settled down, somewhat, and my mother once again took up her mantra, “Write a book.
 You’re a good writer.”
 She was a pro, keeping her taunts to just often enough to fall short of nagging.
 Still, with no experience in writing anything other than technical articles, I hesitated to try my hand at fiction.
 That required writing dialogue and just ask my wife, I’m a man of few words.
 Things changed in 1997 when the local newspaper held a writing contest for Valentine’s Day.
-Out of 1100 entries, I was shocked to have made it to the top five finalists and realized that maybe there was something to this writer’s gig after all.
+Out of 1100 entries, making it to the top five finalists shocked me, and realized that maybe this writer’s gig had something to it after all.

 Over the next fifteen years, I took the time to learn the craft of writing through local writers’ groups, seminars, critique groups and more.
-I put together my first novels where “managed care” was the evil antagonist.
-That was my uphill battle.
-Anyway, those novels won’t see the light of day, and the experience ultimately drove me to seek the help of a real editor.
+I put together my first novels which won’t see the light of day, but the experience ultimately drove me to seek the help of a real editor.
 From that collaboration came The Militant Genome (©July 2012), my debut publication.
 Indebted (©January 2013) came next and has been well received.
-My third and fourth novels, Looks that Deceive (©May 2013) and Rescued and Remembered (©November 2013) began what is now a six book series that includes The Silenced Shooter (©July 2014), Wrongfully Removed (©June 2015), A Zealot’s Destiny (©March 2016), and A Kidnapped Nation (©April 2017).
+My third and fourth novels, Looks that Deceive (©May 2013) and Rescued and Remembered (©November 2013) began what is now a several book series that includes The Silenced Shooter (©July 2014), Wrongfully Removed (©June 2015), A Zealot’s Destiny (©March 2016), and A Kidnapped Nation (©April 2017).
+The Khmer Connection is due out in 2019.
 Also in 2017, I completed a novella, Ten Seconds ’til… , as part of a 10-author box set.
 With the end of that limited-time box set, the story became the second in a new series–“A Seamus O’Connor Thriller”–of which The Militant Genome is book one.

 Twenty-plus years after that first hesitant start, I can’t find enough time to write all the stories floating in my head.
-He has lived in Missouri with his wife, Paula, for the past 32 years, but a move a move recently happened.
-I now realize why “moving” is #6 on the list of life’s most stressful events.
+My wife and recently moved from Missouri, where we lived for the past 32 years, and I now realize why “moving” is #6 on the list of life’s most stressful events.
 Our two children are grown and with three grandchildren and another on the way, this “Papa” wears a number of hats.